marcesquerra/moonads/README.md

 [Visions for collaboration, competition, and interop in Scala](https://skillsmatter.com/skillscasts/8541-visions-for-collaboration-competition-and-interop-in-scala)

 which convinced me to publish this and provided the template for this README file.

+Also to all the friendly feedback I've recieved on twitter!

 ### Copyright and License